 The Center for Women in the Arts and Humanities is pleased to announce the two-person exhibition, Gendering Protest: Deborah Castillo and Érika Ordosgoitti, which features the work of exiled Venezuelan artists whose art responds to the country’s political turmoil of the last decade.

-Gendering Protest will be on view from January 21 –April 3, 2020, in the Mary H. Dana Women Artists Series Galleries, Douglass Library.
-The exhibit is curated by art historian and curator, Tatiana Flores, Associate Professor in the departments of Latino & Caribbean Studies and Art History, Rutgers University.
-To accompany the exhibition, CWAH will publish a comprehensive online catalog.
+Gendering Protest was on view from January 21 – March 11, 2020, in the Mary H. Dana Women Artists Series Galleries, Douglass Library, until it was closed until further notice due to the COVID-19 pandemic.
+However, the exhibition will be moved online and reopens September 1, 2020 as part of this year’s CWAH Virtual programming.
+The exhibit is curated by art historian and curator, Tatiana Flores, Professor in the departments of Latino & Caribbean Studies and Art History, Rutgers University.

 The work of Castillo and Ordosgoitti carries a distinctly feminist form of social protest, relying on performative acts and activating the body in daring ways so as to challenge, not only the current political regime, but also heteronormative patriarchal culture and canonical Venezuelan aesthetics.
 In Venezuela’s economic heyday, geometric abstraction and architectural modernism were regarded as emblems of progress and prosperity.
 They eclipsed profound economic inequality and worsening social problems.
 As conditions deteriorated, abstraction was thrown into crisis, but Venezuela did not have a strong tradition of protest art.
 It was the task of artists in the twenty-first century to forge new directions.
 Castillo and Ordosgoitti do so by presenting a strong female body and imbuing her with agency, revealing a conviction in the power of art to effect social change.